NURS-NURSING (NURS)

 1 Credit (1)

 This course introduces the intermediate nursing student to professional practice principles of nursing leadership and management including: health policy and politics, fiscal management & budgeting, conflict management, decision making, interdisciplinary practice, working with teams, roles in disaster planning and management, application of standards of care to risk management, organization of care delivery, health care systems, processes, and practice environments.
-May be repeated up to 1 credits.
 Students must be admitted into the Nursing Program to enroll in this course.
 Restricted to: NUR majors.
 Restricted to Community Colleges campuses only.
+May be repeated up to 1 credit.

 NURS 236.
 Nursing Preceptorship - Adult Health III

 This course is the final course involving care of the patient with acute or chronic illness.
 It focuses on care of patients with complex or multi-system problems allowing the graduating nursing student to discuss and apply all the skills learned in previous nursing courses.
 After successfully passing the HESI exam, students have clinical practice with preceptor in various health care settings.
 Selected clinical learning experiences in the simulation lab, acute care, and community settings will allow the student to: organize care of a group of clients, maintain proficiency in performance of nursing skills, collaborate with clients, families, peers and health care team members, and support care planning skills related to patient actual, psychosocial, and potential problems in the delivery of nursing care to meet needs of the preceptors group of clients.
 Students must be concurrently enrolled in both the lecture and lab sections of the course.
 Only students who have been admitted to the nursing program and have successfully completed all level 1, 2 and 3 nursing courses may enroll in this course.
 Clinical may include inpatient or outpatient care, days, evenings, nights, or weekend experiences.
-Students are required to work the preceptors assigned schedule.
-NCLEX Review must be done concurrently.
 Students must be admitted into the Nursing Program to enroll in this course.
 Restricted to: NUR majors.
 Restricted to: Community Colleges only.

 NURS 246.
 Health Deviations I